likhonsdev/Saavi/README.md

 | Test Generation        | "Write unit tests for `UserService.ts`"              |
 | GitHub Automation      | "Open PR with commit titled 'Improve error handling'" |

+📡 Deployment Options
+	•	✅ SaaS Agent – Use hosted Saavi endpoint
+	•	🧱 Self-hosted – Node.js / Docker setup
+	•	🛡️ Enterprise Mode – Secure, air-gapped GitHub App integration

+⸻

+🤖 License

+Saavi is licensed under the GPL-3.0 License.
+You are free to use, modify, and share—just keep it open.

+⸻

+🧭 Bonus Lore: Unlock The Vault

+Saavi was trained on real missions.
+Learn Python, intercept encrypted messages, analyze crime scene footage, and prove you’re ready for top-secret assignments.
+Because sometimes, the code isn’t just code—it’s a cipher.

+“Some stones are better left unturned.
+But you’re not just anyone, are you?”

+⸻

+🙋‍♀️ Community & Support
+	•	GitHub Issues → Report bugs or request features
+	•	Discussions → Join the dev conversation
+	•	Twitter/X → @SaaviAgent

 ---

 ### 🔧 Getting Started